-- 1. All enclosure sides against the building shall be gas tight as to prevent gas migration into building. - 2.
+- 1. All enclosure sides against the building shall be gas tight as to prevent gas migration into building.
+Enclosure sides are only permitted against exterior walls.
+There shall be no occupied space above the enclosure, it must be open air above the header and roof. - 2.
 Provide a minimum of one hundred and twenty square inches (120 sq. in.) of free air space at the top and bottom of enclosure (if free air space of louver is unknown, use 75% of calculated surface area). - 3.
 Enclosure shall be readily accessible for access and maintenance. - 4.
 Either single or double door is allowed but must be no smaller than forty inches (40-inches) wide by thirty-six inches (36-inches high).